All About Trans is an On Road Media project that positively changes how the media understands and portrays trans people.

 We work with trans and non-binary people (anyone who identifies along the trans spectrum), of all ages but in 2014, with support from the Paul Hamlyn Foundation, All About Trans spread across the country engaging regional media with young trans and gender variant people.
-There is a lack of awareness of the existence of young trans people and their experiences, which, when addressed, leads to a greater understanding of trans people of all ages.
+There was a lack of awareness of the existence of young trans people and their experiences, which, when addressed, led to a greater understanding of trans people of all ages.
 By focusing the 2014 phase of the project on working with 18 – 30 year olds, we aimed to support a movement of young activists across the UK who had not taken part in activism before.
 For more information, visit our FAQ.

 Achievements so far…